ATVWGS/tenant-management-framework/README.md

 # Example output
 [16:18:08][Deactivate-TmfConfiguration] Deactivating Example Configuration.
 This configuration will not be considered when applying Tenant configuration.
 [DONE]
 ```

+### 3.4.5.
+Storing configurations
+We recommend you to store configurations in a git repository.
+This way you got versioning and changes to the configurations are automatically documented.
+In our case we store multiple configurations (Default configuration, DEV configuration, QA configuration and so on) in a single Azure DevOps repository.

 ## 3.5.
 Resources types